tylerharter/cs320/s21/p5/README.md

 * https://www.sec.gov/dera/data/edgar-log-file-data-set.html
 * https://www.sec.gov/files/EDGAR_variables_FINAL.pdf

-We have provided a `jan1.zip` file, which is a subset of the records from `log20170101.zip`.
+We have provided a `large.zip` file, which is a subset of the records from `log20170101.zip`.
 You'll be creating lots of zip files for this projects, so you'll want to know some command line techniques to troubleshoot.